chocolatey/choco-wiki/ChocolateyInstallPS1.md

 Install-ChocolateyPackage $name 'msi' $silent $url $url64
 ```

-The Install-ChocolateyPackage helper uses the url, msi, and silent args to download and silently install and update stexbar.
+The Install-ChocolateyPackage helper uses the url, msi, and silent args to download and silently install and update StExBar.